 What should I look for in a nursing bra?

-A good nursing bra needs to be stretchy to support the changing shape of your breasts as they fill and empty.
 The important thing to know is that your bra, nursing or not, should never be so tight that it presses or squeezes your breasts - this can lead to mastitis.

 If you're looking to buy a nursing bra, these are the things to look out for: